-Day 3: Drive to Shekhawati
+Day 3: Transfer to Shekhawati

 After checking into your hotel in Churu, the gateway to the Thar Desert, you'll take a short trip just outside of town to climb a sand dune for captivating views over the area.
 Enjoy a peaceful evening taking in the setting sun over the surrounding landscape and star gaze in the desert silence before returning to your hotel.

 Day 4: Explore Shekhawati: Havelis & art